SAP/ui5-flexibility-utils/README.md

 # @ui5/flexibility-utils

 ## Description
-This project provides an API to create SAPUI5 flexibility change files outside of a OpenUI5 and SAPUI5 run time.
+This project provides an API to create SAPUI5 flexibility change files outside of a OpenUI5 and SAPUI5 runtime.

-It enables tools to create SAPUI5 flexibility changes without the need of a run time environment or access to and knowledge about internals.
+This API allows you to create UI5 flexibility changes without a UI5 runtime, and without the need to understand how UI5 works internally.

 ## Requirements
 * Node.js